N-Basu/Machine-Learning-Workshop-Project/README.md

-Utilized NumPy and Pandas to efficiently clean, manipulate, and analyze data for model training Built a logistic regression model with 86.80% accuracy and a neural network model with 87.10% accuracy using SciKit Visualized model performance and correlations through scatter plots using Matplotlib to interpret predictive trends
+I utilized NumPy and Pandas to efficiently clean, manipulate, and analyze data for model training.
+Once cleared, I built a logistic regression model with an accuracy of 86.80% and a neural network model with an accuracy of 87.10% using SciKit.
+Lastly, I visualized model performance and correlations through scatter plots using Matplotlib to interpret predictive trends.